SELF-HELP ACTION SUPPORTING SURVIVORS OF TORTURE AND TRAUMA IN SE ASIA, OCEANIA AND AUSTRALASIA

 • Identifying specific issues to be resolved, including 'being safe' and 'exploitation of sexual identity'

-• Resolving anger and violent behavior
+• Resolving anger and violent behaviour

 • Resolving the effects of psycho-social, physical and sexual abuse - feeling safe again